-This unit will examine the growing tension between energy and environmental security and the importance of both to business and society.
-It will assess the factors that have brought energy security and the sustainability of the environment to the forefront of concern including: the changing dynamics of energy markets in the wake of increasing demand from developing economies; population growth and food security; water scarcity; and climate change.
-It will consider the impact of increasing concern by a range of stakeholder groups on the way businesses are managing risks related to energy resources and other non-financial factors.
-The unit will also examine the effectiveness of government policies in response to these challenges, and consider the impact that new technologies might have in mitigating future risks.
-The unit will be taught intensively with a focus on developing applied business skills.
+This unit examines the nexus between energy and environmental sustainability, and the impact of both on business, society and economic development.
+It assesses the factors that have brought energy security and the sustainability of the environment to the forefront of concern including: the changing dynamics of energy markets in the wake of increasing demand from developing economies; the pursuit of unconventional energy resources; population growth and food security; water scarcity; and climate change.
+It considers the impact of increasing concern by a range of stakeholder groups on the way businesses are managing risks related to energy resources and other non-financial factors.
+The unit also examines the effectiveness of government policies in response to these challenges, and considers the impact that new technologies might have in mitigating future risks.
+The unit is taught intensively with a focus on developing applied business skills.

 Our courses that offer this unit of study

 Intensive - 8 days (4 x Saturday and Sunday) 10-4pm